 What is title insurance?

-Title insurance policy protects real estate owners and lenders against any loss suffered because of defects in ownership such as prior liens, encumbrances, lost or missing heirs in the chain of title or fraudulent conveyances.
+Title insurance policies protect real estate owners and lenders against financial loss suffered due to defects in ownership such as prior liens, encumbrances, lost or missing heirs, and fraudulent conveyances in the chain of title.

 How does title insurance differ from other insurance?

-Insurance such as homeowner’s and life insurance protects against potential future events and is paid for with monthly or annual premiums.
-A title insurance policy insures against events that occurred in the past, before your ownership and insures you against construction liens, unreported home improvements, identity theft, claims of ownership and more.
+Insurance such as homeowner’s and life insurance protect against potential future events and is paid for with monthly or annual premiums.
+A title insurance policy insures against events that occurred in the past, before your ownership, such as construction liens, unreported home improvements, identity theft, claims of ownership and more.
 The premium is a one-time fee, paid at closing.
 The owner policy covers you and your heirs for as long as you own the property.

 WHAT TYPES OF TITLE INSURANCE POLICIES ARE THERE?